01 of 05

 Yarn Over at the Beginning of a Row

 Some knitters get confused when asked to yarn over at the beginning of a row.
-How do you wrap the yarn around the needle when there's nothing to hold it in place?
+It can be difficult to wrap the yarn around the needle when there's nothing to hold it in place.

 All you have to do is drape the yarn over the right-hand needle and immediately make the next stitch.
 The way you do this will depend on whether you're starting with a knit stitch or a purl stitch, but it's pretty intuitive once you try it.